-Increase the percentage of Michigan residents with high-quality degrees or credentials to 60% by the year 2025.
+Increase the percentage of Michigan residents with degrees or postsecondary certificates to 60 percent by the year 2025.

-Before joining MCAN, Brandy most recently served in the Governor's Office as College Access Coordinator.
+Before joining MCAN as its founding executive director in 2010, Brandy served in the Governor's Office as college access coordinator.
 In this capacity, she coordinated the state's college access and success agenda and advised Governor Granholm on postsecondary education policy issues.
-Brandy attained a B.S. in Political Science with a concentration in public policy advocacy from Arizona State University.
-Upon graduation, she served as a Teach for America corps member and taught 3rd grade in a low-income neighborhood in Las Vegas, NV.
-Brandy relocated to Michigan in 2007 and received a Master's Degree in Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
-More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators.
+Brandy hails from Phoenix, Arizona and attained a Bachelor of Science degree in political science with a concentration in public policy advocacy from Arizona State University.
+Upon graduation, she served as a Teach for America corps member and taught third grade in a low-income neighborhood in Las Vegas, Nevada.
+Brandy relocated to Michigan in 2007 and received a Master's degree in public policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
+More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators and in 2014 she received the National College Access Network's Executive Leader of Excellence Award.
 Follow @MCANBrandy on Twitter!

-Jamie Jacobs serves as the Director of Professional Development for the Michigan College Access Network.
-She holds a Master’s degree in Student Affairs Administration at Michigan State University where she also completed her Bachelor’s degree in Electrical Engineering.
-Jamie is interested in examining college access and success from both the local community/K-12 system and higher education perspectives particularly focused on first generation students, low-income students, and students of color.
+Jamie Jacobs serves as the director of capacity building for the Michigan College Access Network.
+She holds a master’s degree in student affairs administration at Michigan State University where she also completed her bachelor’s degree in electrical engineering.
+Jamie is interested in examining college access and success from both the local community/K-12 system and higher education perspectives; particularly focused on first-generation students, low-income students, and students of color.
 She is involved with Big Brothers/Big Sisters of Lansing and spends much of her spare time training for her next triathlon.

 Lisa Sommer King

-Lisa Sommer King currently consults with the Michigan College Access Network.
-Most recently she served as the Assistant Director of MCAN.
-In her new role she oversees MCAN's statewide initiatives including the Michigan College Access Portal, Michigan College Application Week, KnowHow2Go Michigan and ItsMiLife.
-She also manages the communication and branding strategies for MCAN.
-Prior to working with MCAN, she was the Public Relations Manager for the Michigan Nonprofit Association and an Associate for Patrick Davis Partners.
+Lisa Sommer King currently consults with the Michigan College Access Network after serving the organization for three years as the assistant director.
+In her new role, she manages MCAN's communication and branding strategies and directs the daily needs of the Michigan College Access Portal.
+Prior to working with MCAN, she was the public relations manager for the Michigan Nonprofit Association and an associate for Patrick Davis Partners.
 Lisa has extensive experience in public relations, brand management, event management and advocacy.
-She holds a bachelor's degree from Central Michigan University where she studied Integrative Public Relations and Public Affairs.
-Lisa is a member of the Public Relation Society of America, a founder of the CMU Volunteer Center Alumni chapter, and is a member of the Habibi Dancers, a dance company that specializes in Middle Eastern and related dance.
+She holds a bachelor's degree from Central Michigan University where she studied integrative public relations and public affairs.
+Lisa is a member of the Public Relation Society of America, a founder of the CMU Volunteer Center Alumni chapter, and is a member of the Michigan Breastfeeding Network board of directors.

 St. Clair County RESA